-South Fork Water Treatment Plant - primary membrane maintenance
+South Fork Water Treatment Plant - primary membrane raw water feed channel

 After treatment, the potable water is then distributed through approximately 30 kilometres of secondary supply pipelines to 9 balancing tanks located throughout the City.
 These tanks collectively contain approximately 50 ML of treated storage and act to maintain system pressures during peak hour flows and to provide water for emergency fire flows.
-The City used up to 78 million litres per day during peak summer flows in 2021.
+The City used up to 61 million litres per day during peak summer flows in 2022.
 Peak hour flows can exceed the daily average flows by two times and are supplied from the tanks.
-The average daily flow to the City in 2021 was 40.6 ML/day, and this annual average daily flow rose significantly (+10%) compared to the previous year.
-A warm summer together with the 'heat dome' (in June) is the rationale for the significant rise in water consumption in 2021.
+The average daily flow to the City in 2022 was 35.9 ML/day, and this annual average daily flow fell significantly (-11%) compared to the previous year.
+A cooler and wetter summer in 2022 together with the 'heat dome', (in June 2021), is the rationale for the significant decrease in water consumption in 2022.